lauraeci/golang_projects/logging/loggregator/README.md

 3. Then 'go build'
 4. run with ./loggregator

-Thank you,
--Laura

 # Scenario

-You are given a very simple log of events(`serverlog.csv`) for a server that allows users to upload or download files.
+Consumes a very simple log of events(`serverlog.csv`) for a server that allows users to upload or download files.

 Using this log file as input, write a Go program that will output the following metrics: